Locations:

 Advertisement

-Use foam rolling, massage or vibration guns on the lower legs and feet to boost recovery from the increased work being placed on them, advises Bogden.
+Use foam rolling, massage or vibration guns on the lower legs and feet to boost recovery from the increased work being placed on them, advises Dr. Bogden.
 It’ll help ease the transition to the new running method.

 If the adjustment to minimalist shoes goes well, you could consider progressing to barefoot running.
 Look for softer surfaces (such as a football field) to begin and, once again, scale back distance.

-Final thought: focus on running form
+Final thought: Focus on running form

 The potential benefits of barefoot running shouldn’t be seen as an indictment against running shoes.
-“This isn’t about demonizing our shoes,” notes Bogden.
+“This isn’t about demonizing our shoes,” notes Dr. Bogden.
 “But we do need to understand that shoes can change our running patterns.”

-So consider throwing in some barefoot or minimalist shoe running to reclaim your natural form.
+So, consider throwing in some barefoot or minimalist shoe running to reclaim your natural form.
 It might help you better understand what proper running feels like and push you toward better technique.

 Advertisement